 Going with a cheap deck stain may save you money initially but may cost you more in the long run.
 Cheaper deck stains consist of a lower-grade linseed oil that lacks the mildewcides that help fight black mold.

 In some areas, black mold is almost impossible to avoid.
 Hot and humid climates, or areas next to water, are always more prone to all sorts of mold, mildew, and algae.
 In this situation, black mold can grow on top of a deck stain and jeopardize the overall appearance.

-Tip: In this case, use a deck stain that fights against these contaminants and increase the frequency of deck maintenance to keep black mold from becoming a problem.
+Tip: In this case, use a deck stain that fights against these contaminants and increases the frequency of deck maintenance to keep black mold from becoming a problem.

-Oil based stains contain both natural and synthetic oils.
+Oil-based stains contain both natural and synthetic oils.
 These oils can potentially feed the growth of mold in the stain itself.
 All stain manufactures add mildewcides and algaecides to help prevent this.
-Some like TWP, or Deck Scapes, have an EPA registered wood preservative ingredient which serves as a protector.
+Some like TWP, or Deck Scapes, has an EPA registered wood preservative ingredient which serves as a protector.

 Water-based stains do not feed the growth of mold like an oil but stain can attract mold once the stain starts to fail.